A guide for residential projects.

 If a selected tender process is used then it is essential that most of this information is obtained and assessed before the builders are invited to tender, because it is usually understood that an invitation to tender denotes a willingness to accept a builder subject to a satisfactory price.
 The tender is run over a set period (usually three weeks), during which we answer questions and provide clarifications of the contract documents.

-Once tenders close, we review them for compliance with the tender documents, analyse the trade breakdown, clarify any exclusions and make recommendations.
+Once tenders close, we review them for compliance with the tender documents, analyse the trade breakdown, clarify any exclusions, and provide you with sufficient information to choose the contractor.

 This is the construction stage of the project.
-The building is built under a contract between the Principal (you) and the Contractor (aka the Main Contractor and the builder).
+The building is built under a written contract between the Principal (you) and the Contractor (a.k.a. the Main Contractor or Builder).
 Most standard building contracts include provisions for the contract to be administered by an architect.
 Some contracts allow for administration by the owner or an independent agent.

-Under normal circumstances we would only take part in a project where we will be engaged to administer the contract.
+Under normal circumstances we would only take part in a project where we will be engaged to administer the contract and observe the construction.
 Having been responsible for the design and documentation, we have an intimate understanding of what is required from the Contractor, and are therefore in the best position to protect your interests by maintaining quality and enforcing time and cost requirements using our skills and professional judgement.
 The construction process is usually complex and most clients do not have the experience or the time to administer contracts on their own behalf.

 As architects we have three quite distinct roles during contract administration.
 They are: